×

 All about Enderbite and Greenschist Properties

 Know all about Enderbite and Greenschist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Greenschist belongs to Metamorphic Rocks.Texture of Enderbite is Granular whereas that of Greenschist is Foliated, Platy.
 Enderbite appears Veined or Pebbled and Greenschist appears Layered and Shiny.
-The luster of Enderbite is not available while that of Greenschist is shiny.
+The luster of Enderbite is while that of Greenschist is shiny.
 Enderbite is available in black, grey, orange, pink, white colors whereas Greenschist is available in dark greenish - grey, green colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Greenschist are blackboards, manufacture of tools, writing slates.